This article describes how I set up a wireless access point that is connected to the Internet using a USB-based 3G/UMTS/HSDPA dongle.

 Setup wireless

-If you want more fancy wireless configurations, there are many documents out there to help you.
+A natural next step is to configure wireless, but this writeup is not about this.
+There are many documents out there to help you.
 I have written about my home wireless network setup which may be of interest.

 Remote logins